What To Do When You Want to Stop Emotional Eating

-I’d get crazy frustrated at myself for causing my body and mind so much pain with my food choices… which weren’t choices so much as rationalizations and self-sabotage I called ‘choice’ to make it feel more empowering.
+I'd get crazy frustrated at myself for causing my body and mind so much pain with my food choices.
+Turns out they weren't "choices" so much as "rationalizations" (and self-sabotage) I called 'choice' to make it feel more empowering.

 But you can be.

 I'm certainly not perfect, and I still have the occasional "why" food moments, but these days I have answers.
 I know why and I can answer my own questions.

 And with those answers, comes solutions.

 My food choices went from being one of the most confusing and powerless areas of my life, to something I don't really have to pay much attention to (most days).

 And from working with women for the past 3 years, I know that one of the things you want most to feel free from the worry, obsession, and struggle of waiting to see where you're going to lose control next and eat in a way that makes you feel so much less than you could be.